richo/zephyros/README.md

 > As Odysseus climbed onto the shore, he opened up his MBP and began to write an email to a mailing list about how terrible his adventure had been, and how he'd almost been drowned by the sea, and how beautiful yet deadly was the sound of the Sirens.
 >
 > But, noticing how his windows were all in disarray, overlapping one another and terribly sized, he opened Zephyros.
-Using a little black-CoffeeScript-magic, he tweaked his configs.
+Using a little black-Ruby-magic, he tweaked his configs.
 Then he swiftly began arranging his windows using only his keyboard.
 >
 > The subjects of the local kingdom, noticing the elegant gracefulness with which he resized and repositioned his Mac windows, set out to make him their king.
 Even the mighty king of that land, two hundred years old yet stronger than any other, had decided to abdicate his throne for the sake of Odysseus.
 For he had learned of this foreigner's magnificent configs.
 >